 Many people also use songs to recall the elements of the periodic table, particularly if they are not familiar enough with the chemical symbols.
 This song is useful if this is you!
 Remember that you will only need to memorise the first 20 elements (which is up to 0.29 sec in this video).
 Perhaps you can practice the song with a friend!

-Tip 3: The secret to success is using formulas!
+Tip 3: The secret to getting an A in Chemistry is all about formulas!

 Conversion of known variables into the appropriate unit is one of the most common and disastrous errors I see students make.
 Even if you have correctly identified the correct equation and the variables, if you fail to use the correct units, then you simply won’t get the right answer!
 The easiest way to avoid this is to know what the SI units (International System of Units) are for each of the equations and keep track of them in your notebook.
 If in doubt, ask your teacher to explain the method of conversion or simply google the ‘SI units of equation XX’.